Q: How do I make the most out of my first-year experience?

 Q: Does CWRU Music rent or loan instruments to students?

-Q: Where do students do individual practice?
+Q: Where do students practice?